MustardTek/visual-doorbell-jacdac/README.md

 ### 2. Request a build of this device

-If you would like to obtain a Visual Doorbell, you may submit a build request on the Maker's Making Change Website.
+If you would like to obtain a Visual Doorbell, you may submit a build request on the [MMC Website](https://www.makersmakingchange.com/).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else